Best Satellite Internet Providers for 2023

 - Data overage throttling

 If you’re looking to spend the least amount of money on just a smidge of internet capability, HughesNet is the way to go.
-They won’t get you as much speed or data as most of Viasat’s plans, but HughesNet’s cheapest plan is $10 per month cheaper than Viasat’s.
+They won’t get you as much speed or data as most of Viasat’s plans, but HughesNet’s cheapest plan is less than Viasat’s.

 HughesNet has another advantage over Viasat: transparent pricing.
 HughesNet’s satellite internet plans aren’t fantastic, but they at least spell out what you’re getting more clearly.

-Unlike Viasat, HughesNet states plainly in its basic 10 GB data plan that if you go over 10 GB within the billing month, it will throttle down your internet speed from 25 Mbps to 1–3 Mbps.
-For perspective, 10 GB is equal to about four full-length HD movies, and 1–3 Mbps . . . is . . . too . . . slow . . . to . . . comprehend . . . in . . .
-2021.
+Unlike Viasat, HughesNet states plainly in its basic 15 GB data plan that if you go over 15 GB within the billing month, it will throttle down your internet speed from 25 Mbps to 1–3 Mbps.

 Like Viasat, HughesNet’s satellite internet service comes with a two-year contract—but at least HughesNet’s plans have no surprise price bumps after three months.
 That’s one more small but positive check in the HughesNet column.